danmayer/danmayer.github.com/_posts/2014-01-13-self-learning-programming.md

 * Khan Academy: one of the first free online classes, [offers a great self guided CS set of courses](https://www.khanacademy.org/cs)
 * [Rubymonk: free interactive tutorials](https://rubymonk.com)
 * [Code.org: part of the "hour of code" initiative, it offers tutorials and additional resources to get started learning to code](http://code.org/learn)
+* [Why's Poignant guid to Ruby](http://mislav.uniqpath.com/poignant-guide/) - the most interesting and artist programming book you will ever find.

 ### Free - Unstructured